Mind the (Thigh) Gap

 4. New beauty ideals are being sold to us at every possible turn.
 Media makers and industry leaders are coming up with new “flaws” we need to feel ashamed of so we’ll shell out our hard earned money, compromise our health, and stay in the prisons of our own bodies instead of living, being, and doing.
 From our heads to our toes, we’ve got so much to worry about!
-Hair color, complexion, eyelash length, eyebrow shape, nose shape, lip fullness, skin color (too dark OR too pale), skin softness, skin firmness, armpit smoothness, body hair, amount of cellulite, body shape, weight, and our toenails.
+Hair color, complexion, eyelash length, eyebrow shape, nose shape, lip fullness, skin color (too dark OR too pale), skin softness, skin firmness, armpit smoothness, body hair, breast size, amount of cellulite, body shape, weight, and our toenails.
 “Women’s work” is beauty labor, and it keeps us from the happiness and fulfillment of doing ANYTHING ELSE.
 Can you imagine the progress girls and women could make in every possible field if we could learn to rebel against industries that are established to prey on our insecurities?
 Scholars assert that beginning with puberty and continuing across the life course, girls are twice as likely to experience depression as boys and men.
 For girls but not boys, self-esteem plummets at puberty and is directly associated with body dissatisfaction, which negatively affects their performance in mental and physical activities, including mathematics, logical reasoning, spatial skills, athletic performance, and sexual assertiveness.* Next time you see a thigh gap being celebrated online, mind the gap as a symbol of oppression that is keeping girls and women inside the prison of adorning their bodies.
 You can work on taking back beauty that rightfully belongs to you by refusing to buy the lies these industries are selling.

 So if you have “thick thighs” or any meat on your thighs at all, it’s time to stop vilifying them!
 It’s time to stop hiding them by sitting in that precisely flattering way or only wearing baggy clothes or refusing to swim or hike or play in case someone sees them in all their regular-womanly-thigh glory.
 Can you imagine the inexpressible joy girls and women across the world would feel if we could just have ONE DAY to not worry about the way our thighs LOOK and instead focus on how awesome our thighs are, seeing as how they help us to LIVE and DO and BE and PLAY and WORK?
 What if we took the time to appreciate having the use of our thighs, regardless of what they look like, and consider what a gift they are?
 Many people don’t even get to enjoy fully functioning thighs.
 I don’t know about you, but I’m dedicated to doing my best to appreciate them and OWN that gift every day with the help of my thighs that absolutely, positively touch each other when my feet are together, and always will forever, thank you very much.